progress/iceberg/PAS/Monitoring/INSTALL_OE117.md

 ### Enabling Collection: ###

 For reference, the location of the collection "monitor" instance should have been factored into the enablement scripts during the preceding deployment to the target PAS instance.
-Though some minor work is needed to enable the **LiveDiag** collection on the monitored PAS instance on a per-process basis...

-**Option 1: ABL Procedure**

-1. From within the Collection folder, execute the `proant metrics` command to begin collecting the default metrics using either default or supplied options from the command.
-	- This executes a .p which may require a 4GLDev license.
-	- If necessary, adjust the instance, ablapp, and monitor values.
-	- This will first query the PAS instance for MSAgents running for the ablapp.
-	- Metrics will be enabled for each agent and sent to the configured monitor IP and port.
-1. Use the `-Dstate=off` property to disable the metrics collection.

-**Option 2: Batch/Shell Commands**

-1. Navigate to the **CATALINA_BASE/bin** location of your monitored instance.
-1. Execute the `agents.[bat|sh]` utility to generate a list of PID's for the configured ABL Application.
+This is configured via the `metrics_config.json` file...

+- Collection should start automatically on each MSAgent-session after the initial timeout period, once the ABL Application of the instance being monitored begins receiving requests.
-	- By default "oepas1" will be used (unless previously overridden by the -Dabpapp property while tailoring).
+- By default the memory, ABLObjects, and requests will be tracked per-session and reported every 2 minutes.
-	- If needed, adjust the script's "ABL\_APP\_NAME" variable to search for agents belonging to another ABL Application.
-1. Feed each PID into the pulse enablement script via `pulse_on.[bat|sh] #` where \# is the PID.
-The utility will report that it is setting up the script for each PID.
-	- You may check the output in a `pulse_on_#.out` file for each PID you enable.
-1. Collection will start immediately and continue every 20 seconds (by default).
-1. To disable the LiveDiag metrics, run the `pulse_off.[bat|sh]` passing the PID to disable.
-	- You may check the output in a `pulse_off_#.out` file for each PID you disable.

 At this point you may execute any tests against the monitored PAS instance and begin checking for results in the UI of the monitor instance at `http:MONITOR_IP:PORT` (eg. [http://localhost:8850](http://localhost:8850)).